How will this development impact traffic in the area?

 What is the timeline for approval and completion of the project?

-Subject to municipal approval, Village 35 plans to begin construction in 2018 and deliver the project in 2019.
+Subject to municipal approval, Village 35 plans to begin construction in early 2020 and deliver the project in 2021.

 What is the public process for approving this project?

-The Middletown planning board is currently in the process of reviewing for approval Village 35’s development plan, which fully conforms to the township’s Master Plan for the PD zone.
-The plans before the board are for less than the 380,000 SF approved during the General Development Plan hearings.
+The Middletown planning board is scheduled to review Village 35’s development plan, which fully conforms to the Township’s redevelopment plan and underlying Master Plan for the PD Zone.
+The plans are for less than the 400,000 SF approved under the area in need of redevelopment plan and ordinance.

 Will there be a residential component to the development?